Axions and Superfluidity in Weyl Semimetals: Introduction: QFT Axions and Emergent Axions in WSMs

-In order to avoid possible misunderstanding across different sub-fields, let us remark at the outset that there are three different notions of EFTs in common use in the literature: \begin{enumerate}[label=({\bf\roman*}), align=left, leftmargin=30pt, labelwidth=20pt, itemsep=-2pt] \item The full one-particle irreducible ({\bf 1PI}) quantum effective action $\G[\vf]$ obtained by computing quantum corrections to a classical action $S_{\rm cl}[\f]$, independently of scale; \item The low energy expansion of this non-local 1PI quantum effective action in inverse powers of the heavy mass $M$ of some quantum field(s) which are completely `integrated out,' to obtain a local ({\bf Wilson}) effective action $\cS_{\text{eff},M}$ applicable to energy scales lower than $M$; \item The hydrodynamic or {\bf Fluid} effective action $\cS_{\rm Fluid}$ defined only by symmetries, conservation laws and the equation of state of the system in local thermodynamic equilibrium, applicable only at macroscopic distance scales, with no reliance upon any specific microscopic theory. \end{enumerate}
+Let us also remark at the outset that another potential source of confusion is the (at least) three different notions of EFT in common use in the literature: \begin{enumerate}[label=({\bf\roman*}), align=left, leftmargin=30pt, labelwidth=20pt, itemsep=-2pt] \item The full one-particle irreducible ({\bf 1PI}) quantum effective action $\G[\vf]$ obtained by computing quantum corrections to a classical action $S_{\rm cl}[\f]$, independently of scale; \item The low energy expansion of this non-local 1PI quantum effective action in inverse powers of the heavy mass $M$ of some quantum field(s) which are completely `integrated out,' to obtain a local ({\bf Wilson}) effective action $\cS_{\text{eff},M}$ applicable to energy scales lower than $M$; \item The hydrodynamic or {\bf Fluid} effective action $\cS_{\rm Fluid}$ defined only by symmetries, conservation laws and the equation of state of the system in local thermodynamic equilibrium, applicable only at macroscopic distance scales, with no reliance upon any specific microscopic theory. \end{enumerate}

 In the case of \ref{EFTi} the generating function of connected correlation functions $W[J]$ is first defined by the functional integral \be \exp\big\{iW[J]\big\}\equiv \int [\cD \f]\lsp \exp\big\{i S_{\text{cl}}[\f] + i\lsp J\circ \f \big\} \ee over a set of quantum fields $\{\f_i(x)\}$, governed by the classical action $S_{\text{cl}}[\f]$ in the presence of the external sources $J_i(x)$.
 In (\ref{Wdef}) the shorthand notation $J \circ \f$ is employed to denote $\int d^{\lsp d}x\, J_i(x) \f_i(x)$ in $d$ spacetime dimensions.
 The 1PI quantum effective action $\G[\vf]$ is then defined as the Legendre transform of $W[J]$~\cite{DeWitt:1964,Weinberg:1995mt}, \be \G[\vf] \equiv W[J_\vf] - J_\vf \circ \vf\,, \ee evaluated at $J_\vf(x)\equiv J[\vf(x)]$ obtained by solution of the implicit equation \be \frac{\d W[J]}{\d J_i(x)}\bigg\vert_{J=J_\vf} = \vf_i(x)\,, \ee which must be inverted to find $J_\vf(x)$ and inserted into (\ref{Geffdef}).